 Let us look at this fruit’s nutrition facts now.

-Prickly Pears Nutrition Data
+Prickly Pears Nutrition Facts

-Prickly pear contains magnesium, amino acids, antioxidants, vitamins C and B, beta-carotene, iron, calcium, potassium, and many other nutrients.
+When we talk about the nutritional value of prickly pear, it contains magnesium, amino acids, antioxidants, vitamins C and B, beta-carotene, iron, calcium, potassium, and many other nutrients.
 Having one cup of this fruit can be a good source of a considerable part of the daily intake value of many vitamins and minerals.
 Bear in mind that the calcium found in this traditional desert plant may not be present in its biologically active form.
 It is present in the form of a non-absorbable complex (calcium oxalate).

 Serving Size 149g